 William was now an indispensable member of Richard’s court and while the king was off on the Third Crusade (1189-1192 CE), Marshal served on the council of regency.
 He was subsequently made Marshal of England.
-When John (r.
-1189-1216 CE) took over the throne following his brother Richard’s death in 1189 CE, William continued in high office.
+When King John of England (r.
+1199-1216 CE) took over the throne following his brother Richard’s death in 1199 CE, William continued in high office.
 When the king’s unpopular reign led to a barons' rebellion, William, although loyal to the king, supported the barons in principle and became one of the creators and signatories of the Magna Carta in 1215 CE, a charter which curbed the powers of the monarch and upon which a constitution was based.
-Under the new king Henry III (1216-1272 CE), who was still a child, William was made the Protector of the Kingdom - in effect, regent of England.
+Under the new king Henry III of England (1216-1272 CE), who was still a child, William was made the Protector of the Kingdom - in effect, regent of England.

 Death & Legacy